traitecoevo/traits.build/tests/testthat/examples/Test_2023_4/README.md

 This dataset is for testing the following, for long datasets:
 - Input of `basis_of_record`, `life_stage`, `entity_type`, `value_type`, `basis_of_value`, `measurement_remarks`, `collection_date` and `replicates` from a column versus at the trait and location level (or from a column at the trait level)
+- Units read in from a column
+- Replicates in character format
 - `source_id` column
 - Locations (latitude and longitude not missing)